Gua Sha

 2020 Sep 18 Cochrane Database of Systematic Reviews Zakarija-Grkovic I, Stewart F

-Systematic Review Breastfeeding Gua ShaGua sha therapy may be more effective than hot packs with massage for reducing breast pain.
+Systematic Review Gua ShaGua sha therapy may be more effective than hot packs with massage for reducing breast pain.

 The Effect of Scraping Therapy on Perimenopausal Syndrome: A Synthesis of Evidence